A few of the commonly used terms to get you ready to set sail.

-Spa Suite - A luxurious suite only found aboard Norwegian Epic that features an ocean view whirlpool tub, balcony, complimentary, nearby access to the Thermal Suites at Mandara Spa and keycard access to the private Courtyard area
+Spa Suite - A luxurious suite only found aboard Norwegian Breakaway, Norwegian Epic and Norwegian Getaway that features an ocean view whirlpool tub, balcony, complimentary, nearby access to the Thermal Suites at Mandara Spa and keycard access to the private Courtyard area

 Starboard - the right side of the ship while facing forward (bow).